dleeftink/plainmark/README.md

 A library of plain Markdown tools.

 ## `new Textifier()`
+Uses a `TreeWalker` to visit text nodes and merge newlines to preceding parent elements.

 ### Selection to structured text
 > Using the `textify()` method on a `DocumentFragment`